truecodersio/docusaurus_portal/docs/js/js-dom.md

 Awesome!
 But our newly created elements will not show up on the DOM until we `append` them to the document.
 We can use the following methods to add elements to the DOM:

 - `appendChild(element)` - appends a new element at the end of the DOM tree
-- `insertBefore(elementBefore, element)` - inserts a new element before the specified element
+- `insertBefore(newElement, childElement)` - inserts a new element before the specified element

 ```js
 let h1 = document.createElement("h1");